betagouv/mission-transition-ecologique/packages/web/README.md

 - Easy to implement / replicate in any partner's website.
 - Publish the dataset in open data.

-### The gov-aid-tree widget
+### The widget

 This project is built to respond to those challenges.
-We made gov-aid-tree as :
+We made this project as :

 - a web component (widget) to facilitate its replication and visibility ;
 - based on a common schema for all aid programs ;